-Our Life After School campaign looks at young people’s transitions at age 16 and how we can equip them with the skills to succeed in Further Education, training and work.
+Our Life After School campaign looks at young people’s transitions at age 16 and how we can equip them with the skills to succeed in Further and Higher Education, training and work.

 Six out of ten young people from disadvantaged backgrounds don’t have a Level 2 qualification (GSCE or equivalent) in maths and English by age 19, compared to only three in ten of their better-off peers.
 These qualifications are the gateway to A-Levels and university, apprenticeships and employment.
 Without them, young people’s choices and prospects are limited.
 We've set out our recommendations for fixing GCSE resits.